RootSoft/ledger-algorand/README.md

 ## Overview

-The Ledger Nano X is the perfect hardware wallet for managing your crypto & NFTs on the go.
+Ledger Nano devices are the perfect hardware wallets for managing your crypto & NFTs on the go.
 This Flutter package is a plugin for the [ledger_flutter](https://pub.dev/packages/ledger_flutter) package to get accounts and sign transactions using the Algorand blockchain.

 ### Web3 Ecosystem Integrations